Visruat/VSD-HDP/README.md

 </p>

 The __Instruction Set Architecture (ISA)__ refers to the 'architecture' of the computer/processor.
-For example, if the ISA used is of RISC-V the code converted by the compiler should give instructions suitable for RISC-V core.
+For example, if the ISA used is of RISC-V, the code converted by the compiler should give instructions suitable for RISC-V core.
 Hence, one can say that ISA basically represents the Hardware at an intermediate stage.

 ![image](https://github.com/Visruat/Visruat-VSD-HDP/assets/125136551/9a58e474-b8a3-446a-bdb1-772cab4a852c)

 The Assembler converts the instructions into a bitstream that is fed to the Hardware.
 To obtain the hardware or final layout, a certain number of steps need to be followed.
-The RTL/HDL of the core followed by an optimised/synthesized netlist which converted into the layout/hardware.
+The RTL/HDL of the core followed by an optimised/synthesized netlist which is converted into the layout/hardware.

 ### Introduction to Physical Design